anthonycoffey/React-Native-App/memory-bank/activeContext.md

 ## Next Steps

-- **Finalize Memory Bank Update:** Complete updates to `progress.md` to reflect the loading spinner addition.
+- **Finalize Memory Bank Update:** Complete updates to `progress.md` to reflect the push notification deep linking implementation.
-- **Testing:** Thoroughly test the new camera upload functionality and existing file picker functionality on both iOS and Android.
+- **Testing:** Thoroughly test the new deep linking functionality on both iOS and Android.
 - **Identify and document any `Known Issues`** that arise during testing or further development.
 - **Continue Project Work:** Proceed with the next development task based on the priorities outlined in `projectbrief.md` and `progress.md` once Memory Bank is up-to-date and current features are stable.
 - Continuously update all Memory Bank files as new information is gathered or decisions are made.